schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 # Launching the MPI processes

-To successfully run the MPI program, you need to control
+To successfully run a MPI program, a user needs to manage:

 1. MPI process distribution across the compute nodes

-    - The "default" works well for many cases
+    - The "default" may work well for many cases
     - You can over-ride this if needed (more on this later)

 2. Locations (paths) of the shared library files, including

     - MPI library
     - Your program (and all the library files it needs)
+    - The runtime environment may be different from your login environment

 These are the sources of mistakes in job failures.